fpaboim/fabo/readme.md

 - [x] Automatic schema generation based on yaml interface
 - [x] Automatic API generation based on yaml interface
 - [x] Easy client side and server-side validation
-- [ ] Commandline client for scaffolding
+- [x] Commandline client for scaffolding
-- [ ] Integration tests

 ## Instructions
-- Install the latest version of mongodb if not already installed
+- Install the latest version of mongodb 4.4+ if not already installed
-- Install serverless and login for deploying the serverless backend
+- Install serverless and login for deploying the serverless backend ``npm install -g serverless`` or with pnpm ``pnpm add -g serverless``
-- Install fabo ``npm install fabo``
+- Install fabo ``npm install -g fabo`` or with pnpm ``pnpm add -g fabo``
+- To create a project in the current directory ``fabo init`` or to make a new directory with your project files ``fabo init newdirectory``

 ## Guide

 ### Structure
-Creating a folder in the models directory automatically created a route with the lowercased folder name.
+Your schema definition and methods relating to the schema reside in the ``./models`` folder.
+Creating a folder in the models directory automatically creates a route with the lowercased folder name and corresponding routes.
 The folder can have the following files which auto-generate a schema and API:
 - schema.yaml
 - schemaHooks.yaml
 - api.yaml
 - methods.js

+### Examples:

-### Schema (/models/modelroute/schema.yaml)
+#### Schema (/models/modelroute/schema.yaml)
 Example schema:
 ```
 imports: